-Lenovo, ZTE tumble as investors fret over impact of China's hack report
+Lenovo and ZTE tumble on fears over China hack report

 China’s Ministry of Foreign Affairs did not respond to a request for comment.
 Beijing has previously denied allegations of orchestrating cyber attacks against Western companies.

-Reporting by Sijia Jiang and Donny Kwok in HONG KONG and Vidya Ranganathan in SINGAPORE; Editing by Miyoung Kim, Edwina Gibbs and Himani Sarkar
+Reporting by Sijia Jiang and Donny Kwok in HONG KONG and Vidya Ranganathan in SINGAPORE; Jack Stubbs and Guy Faulconbridge in LONDON; Editing by Edwina Gibbs, Himani Sarkar and David Goodman